-The Coalition Application is a new platform for submitting college applications released by the Coalition for Access, Affordability, and Success, a group of over 130 postsecondary institutions.
+The Coalition Application is a new platform for submitting college applications released by the Coalition for College, a group of over 140 postsecondary institutions.
 Participating schools dedicate themselves to making college affordable.
 They are committed to either meeting the full amount of a student’s demonstrated financial need or maintaining low tuition rates so that students won’t need so much financial aid.
 The 2016–2017 application cycle was the first iteration of the application, though not all Coalition institutions made the switch to the Coalition Application right away.
 Some institutions may offer multiple application platforms.
 (For example, they will accept applications submitted using both the Common Application and the Coalition Application platform.)

-Students can sign up for an account with the Coalition for Access, Affordability, and Success as early as their freshman years in high school.
+Students can sign up for an account with the Coalition for College as early as their freshman years in high school.
 More than just an application platform, an account gives you access to a list of participating colleges and an online storage system (called a locker) where you can save videos, portfolios, essays, awards, etc. You can then share stored files with a mentor.
 Mentors can comment on the shared items and provide feedback and advice, all online.
 You may choose to share files from your locker with an institution as a part of your application.
 Files may include, but are not limited to, a portfolio of artwork, a video expressing your desire to attend a certain school, A+ classwork, or documentation of extracurricular achievement.